botradingblog1/android-kotlin-sensors-1/README.md

 	git clone https://github.com/justmobiledev/android-kotlin-sensors-1.git
 ```
 2. Build the project in AndroidStudio
-3. Deploy the app on an actual device so you can see live sensor readings (versus emulator)
+3. Deploy the app on an actual device so you can see live sensor readings

 ## Implementation